 With an in-store marketing system, this information should be accurate, updated constantly, accessible, searchable and granular.
-There should be no mistakes and campaigns should be quick to set up, so it’s not a huge job for people.
-Allocations should be controllable to the finest detail (single place in a single store) up to macro level.
+There should be no mistakes, and campaigns should be quick to set up, so it’s not a huge job for people.
+Allocations should be controllable to the finest detail (single place in a single store) up to the macro level.
 With this structure, when you go to run multiple campaigns, all the information is there, readily available.
 You don’t have to check it, and you can be confident that whether you are running campaign activations, visual merchandising, experiential activities or paid media placement, it will be right every time.

 Some systems are managed by your supplier.
 This can be helpful as it can outsource some administrative work and take that off your plate.
-However, this very much ties you to a specific supplier, and limits the information available to you.
-When you consider the importance of your stores to your marketing mix, strategically, can you really rely on third parties to manage such a core competence?
+However, this very much ties you to a specific supplier and limits the information available to you.
+When you consider the importance of your stores to your marketing mix strategically, can you really rely on third parties to manage such a core competence?

-If you currently use spreadsheets, selecting an option that just looks like another spreadsheet or reminds you Windows 97 is a missed opportunity.
+If you currently use spreadsheets, selecting an option that just looks like another spreadsheet or reminds you of Windows 97 is a missed opportunity.
 I know we’re going into features territory here, but hear us out.
 A good UI design is about form and function.
-It shouldn’t just look attractive, but should enable users to easily perform the work they need to complete.
+It shouldn’t just look attractive but should enable users to easily perform the work they need to complete.

-The whole system should be intuitive, for your head office, studio or design team and store users.
+The whole system should be intuitive for your head office, studio or design team and store users.
 There should be training materials and videos included and a regularly updated help desk.
-It should require minimal support and there should be no extra charges for this.
+It should require minimal support, and there should be no extra charges for this.

 The rate of change for technology isn’t slowing down.
 With the updates to security protocols, changing regulations and new emerging technologies, the system you need today is likely to be different to the one you need 5 years from now or even in 3 years.